TakoAbramishvili/daily_task/README.md

 6. `compute_aggregations` → `compute_lfl` — Aggregations + LFL in parallel
 7. `compute_abc` — Calculate ABC analysis

-**Idempotency:** Every run is safe to rerun.
+Every run is safe to rerun.
 No duplicates, no data loss.